kate102/CV/README.md

 </div>

-* Full stack developer and recent graduate from [Makers Academy](https://makers.tech/)
+* Junior full stack developer and recent graduate from [Makers Academy](https://makers.tech/)
 * BSc. and MSc. in computing
 * Several years as a professional programmer writing trading systems
 * Director and lead designer of design and build company [102 Interiors London](www.102interiors.co.uk).